mslinn/creategem/README.md

 `--block`, `--blockn`, `--filter`, `--hooks`, `--tag`, and `--tagn`.

-Each of these options causes `creategem` to prompt the user for additional input.
+Each of these options causes `nugem` to prompt the user for additional input.

 The test framework for `jekyll` plugins is `rspec`.